portableant/museologi.st/content/blog/2022-11-03-reset-password.md

 ---
-title: How to reset a passwords on OSX
+title: How to reset a forgotten password on OSX
 section: blog
-description: "How to reset a password on OSX"
+description: "How to reset a forgotten password on OSX"
 slug: /blog/reset-password-osx
 date: 2022-11-03T22:51:56+01:00
+last_modified_at: 2022-11-03T22:51:56+01:00
-featuredImg: ../images/blog/2022/2022-11-03-reset-password.jpg
+featuredImg: ../images/2022/password.jpg
-background: ../images/blog/2022/2022-11-03-reset-password.jpg
+background: ../images/2022/password.jpg
 tags:
   - osx
   - mac